raphnet/swpxlt/README.md

 paltool can load colors from different sources (-i) and the format is auto-detected.

  - PNG (loads palette from a .PNG image)
+ - GIF (loads palette from a .GIF image)
  - Gimp palette files (.GPL)
  - JASC palette files (Paintshop Pro, Grafx2, etc)